ABOUT BOTOX®

-Botox® has been approved to treat safely certain conditions on ophthalmologic and neurologic conditions over several decades.
-In 2002, FDA approved Botox® (Botulinum Toxin Type A) as the only treatment for the temporary reduction of moderate to severe forehead lines and wrinkles, frown lines and crow’s feet.
-It is accomplished by injecting small amounts of Botox® solution in the area of the wrinkles.
-Botox® works by temporarily relaxing the facial muscles that are responsible for producing the wrinkling of the facial skin, thus producing the appearance of smoother and flatter skin.
+Botox has been approved to treat safely certain conditions on ophthalmologic and neurologic conditions over several decades.
+In 2002, FDA approved Botox (Botulinum Toxin Type A) as the only treatment for the temporary reduction of moderate to severe forehead lines and wrinkles, frown lines and crow’s feet.
+Botox works by temporarily relaxing the facial muscles that are responsible for producing the wrinkling of the facial skin, thus producing the appearance of smoother and flatter skin.

 HOW DOES IT WORK?

-* Botox® Sweat - palms, soles and/or underarms.
+* Botox Sweat - palms, soles and underarms

 WHAT TO EXPECT : RESULTS